College Counseling

 Topics discussed may include:

-- Introduction to college visitations and types of colleges that may be in line with their interests, goals, and grades/scores to date
+• Introduction to college visits and types of colleges that may be in line with their interests, goals, and grades/scores to date

 The Personal Best College Coaching plan is designed to be flexible to accommodate each family's needs, with each meeting covering specific topics.